 Dale Earnhardt’s temper didn’t discriminate

-The Internet is littered with stories on Dale Earnhardt Sr. and his temper.
-Drivers like Rusty Wallace and Darrell Waltrip were often the target of his ire, but in 2000 at the Daytona 500, a year before his tragic death, Earnhardt had NASCAR in his crosshairs, unhappy by the rules package the organization had implemented for The Great American Race.
+The Internet is littered with stories about Dale Earnhardt Sr. and his temper.
+Drivers like Rusty Wallace and Darrell Waltrip were often the target of his ire.
+But in 2000 at the Daytona 500, a year before his tragic death, Earnhardt had NASCAR in his crosshairs, unhappy with the rules package the organization had implemented for The Great American Race.

 “That’s the worst racing I’ve seen at Daytona in a long, long time,” Earnhardt said in a post-race interview.
 “They took NASCAR Winston Cup racing and made it some of the sorriest racing and took racing out of the drivers and the crews’ hands.
 We can’t adjust and can’t make our cars drive like we want.
 They just killed the race at Daytona.
 That’s all I got to say.”